sridharjena97/Billing_System/README.md

 ### Installation

 Install the dependencies and devDependencies and start the Application.
-Note: These command only work on windows system with chocolaty installed.
-All script requre elevated powershell window for chocolaty installation please view [official installation page](https://chocolatey.org/install)
+Note: These commands only work on Windows system with chocolaty installed.
+All scripts require elevated powershell window.
+For chocolaty installation please view [official installation page](https://chocolatey.org/install)
 ```sh
 $ choco install python
 $ choco install ghostscript